GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 ### Code style ###

 Start with the optional `class_name` if needed.
-Then, add the `extends` keyword if the class extends a built-in type.
+Then add the `extends` keyword if the class extends a built-in type.
 Following that, you should have the class's docstring:

 {{< highlight gdscript >}}
 # A brief description of the class's role and functionality
 #
 # A longer description if needed, possibly of multiple paragraphs.
 Properties and method names
 # should be in backticks like so: `_process`, `x` etc.
 #
 # Notes
 # -----
 # Specific things that don't fit the class's description above.
 #
 # Keep lines under 100 characters long
 class_name MyNode
 extends Node